AnthonySkoury/SDR-Aircraft-Traffic-Application/decoder/README.md

 Purpose
 ---

-To receive ADS-B data from each aircraft in the vicinity of the scan radius
+To receive ADS-B data from each aircraft in the vicinity of the scan radius.

 In the dump1090 directory being utilized, run the command:
 ---